Tricare For Life

 Uniformed service retirees who served at least 20 years in the military (including retired members of the National Guard and the reserves), their family members and survivors, and some former spouses (who have not remarried) are eligible for expanded medical coverage through TRICARE for Life (TFL) and the TRICARE Senior Pharmacy Program (TSPP).Medicare Enrollment

-In order to be eligible for TFL, you must be eligible for Medicare Part A and enrolled in Medicare Part B. You may not purchase Part A. If you buy into Part A, you will remain in the Tricare Standard Program.
+In order to be eligible for TFL, you must be eligible for Medicare Part A and enrolled in Medicare Part B.

 If you do not have Part B, and you are just becoming eligible for Medicare, you must ensure that you have signed up with Social Security and indicated that you want Part B. Retirees who elected not to take Medicare Part B when they first became eligible can sign up through their local Social Security office during the Medicare general enrollment period (January 1 through March 31 of any year); their Medicare Part B coverage will start the July of the year they sign up.

 It is important to note that retirees may be charged a penalty (10 percent per year) for enrolling past their initial enrollment period.
 Call the Social Security Administration at 1 (800) 772-1213 for more information about enrollment in Part B and any penalties that might apply.Defense Eligibility Enrollment Reporting Systems (DEERS) Registration

 To be eligible for the new Tricare programs, military retirees must be registered in the DEERS, and their information must be current.
 You can update DEERS information in one of the following ways:

 Fax changes to Defense Manpower Data Center Support Office, Attn: COA, fax number 1 (831) 655-8317